chrisdiana/cms.js/README.md

 In Github mode, CMS.js uses the Github API to get the content of your gh-pages repo and serve them as a full website.

-**Apache Mode**
+**Server Mode**

-In Apache mode, CMS.js takes advantage of Apache's Directory Indexing feature.
+In Server mode, CMS.js takes advantage of the Server's Directory Indexing feature.
 By allowing indexes, CMS.js sends an AJAX call to your specified folders and looks for Markdown files.
 After they are found, it takes care of everything else and delivers a full website.